 Ahhh…you MUST have a 5 gallon bucket, absolutely must.
 David has me touch that orange bucket that you see in the picture of my rack with my butt when I try to skimp on depth of my squat.
 It works.
 Just get that first because you’re gonna need it.

 You will have clips for your dumbbells, locks for your plates, multiple sizes of plates and you will change those plates constantly.
 Unless you go to a gym where everything is neatly organized, you will have clutter and a bit of chaos.
 It’s not meant to be pretty but it creates beauty in every way.
 It reconstructs our bodies, souls and minds.
-I have ditched an abusive life contributor since beginning the Iron.
-It made me realize that I really DON’T have to take that.
+I have ditched an abuser since beginning the Iron.
+The Iron made me realize that I really DON’T have to take that.